 Reliability – can you rely on your water flosser?

-First of all, choosing the best water flosser for bracers isn’t rocket science, but it’s not like any model will do the job – it “might”, but “might” doesn’t sound too reassuring, does it?
+First of all, choosing the top water flosser for braces isn’t rocket science, but it’s not like any model will do the job – it “might”, but “might” doesn’t sound too reassuring, does it?
 That leads us to the first aspect you should consider – reliability.

 In essence, reliability is a quality which is measured by objects capability of delivering its intended purpose on point – the higher the accuracy, the higher the reliability is.
 It’s important to differentiate reliability from durability, though.

 For example, an unreliable water flosser is the one which is the one which lacks consistency – it works sometimes, but other times it flosses out a bit less water while a water flosser which features a low durability rating is the one which will break down on you sooner or later.

 Even though you’ll hardly be in a situation where you can actually puncture or destroy your water flosser pump, there are numerous ways in which these contraptions can be damaged.
 A damaged water pump might leak, or, simply put, stop working, and no good can come of it, can it?

 A durable water flosser is the one which was made of high-quality materials – these materials don’t need to be too robust or sturdy, but they have to be at least strong enough to withstand a couple of accidental falls from over the counter.

 Durability might not be the most important aspect of a good water flosser, but it’s certainly something you ought to have in mind.

 Performance – the line between “good” and “bad”

 Plain and simple – you put the water inside the water flosser, press the according buttons, and your braces will be cleaned.
 Easy, right?
 Well, that’s not exactly the picture we’re looking at here.
 Namely, some water flossers can clean a portion of your brace’s overall construction while others can clean it in its entirety.